StephanosPSteer/Aubrushli_images/README.md

 # TODO LIST
 + Selectable SEEDS so that you can get a consistent look across storyboards.
++ Investigate incorporating seed, prompt and model used into image metadata.
 + Allow changing image size/aspect ratio
 + Maybe CFG_Scale but perhaps just change to best replicate prompt.
 + Make it look a lot better.